Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

     I'm up
     ```

-## Confirm EthSigner Passing Requests to Besu
+## Confirm EthSigner passing requests to Besu

 Request the current block number using [`eth_blockNumber`](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth_blocknumber)
 with the EthSigner JSON-RPC endpoint (`8545` in this example):